IBM/SalesEnablement-test-repo/docs/VCF/Provisioning.md

 ![](_attachments/AVNInfo.png)

 The **Management overlay networks** are subnets that are allocated in the NSX overlay on the management domain.
-VPC custom routes will be created for these subnets pointing to the Tier 0 gateway of the management domain.
-Clients must verify they do not conflict with other overlay networks.
+VPC custom routes are created for these subnets pointing to the Tier 0 gateway of the management domain.
+Clients must verify that they do not conflict with other overlay networks.

 Clients can order Public Floating IPs to be used in the overlay for network address translation (NAT) or for VPN endpoints.